-Recruiting is one of the most confusing experiences a student-athlete and their family can go through.
+The recruiting process can be one of the most exciting yet confusing experiences a student-athlete and their family can go through.
 It will be an emoitional roller coaster and it can quickly become very expensive.
-In addition to the LacrosseRecruits.com profile that all Team 24/7 Lacrosse Select team members receive, in the details below we have aimed to provide parents and players with informational resources to help them understand and navigate the recruiting process.
+In the details below we have aimed to provide parents and players with informational resources to help them understand and navigate the recruiting process.

 Develop your own database, usually an excel sheet, of schools you are interested in and any correspondence you have had with the school.
 In late April/early May for the summer recruiting period and throughout the fall for the fall recruiting period, you should begin sending coaches a personal email with your athletic and academic resume, a schedule of where they can see you play over the next few months and a highlight tape or film from one of your games, if possible.
 If you are making a highlight tape, please follw our tips: http://www.team247lax.com/content/recruiting/highlight-tapes

 Keep coaches informed.
 If you sent an email to them before your spring season, follow up in the middle of your season and again at the end of your season.
 Reach out to them at the beginning of the summer, in the middle of the summer and at the end of the summer.
 You should be reaching out to coaches before any camps or tournaments you attend to let them know you will be there.
 Be proactive and don’t just wait for coaches to find you.